Protein C (Blood)

 What might affect my test results?

-Taking certain medications may affect your test results.
-If you take a drug called stanozol or oral contraceptives, you may have a higher-than-normal level of protein C in your blood.
+Taking certain medicines may affect your test results.
+If you take a medicine called stanozol or birth control pills, you may have a higher-than-normal level of protein C in your blood.

 How do I get ready for this test?

-Your doctor will tell you if you need to stop taking any of your normal medications on the day of the test.
-Ask your doctor whether you should avoid eating or drinking anything for several hours before the test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Your Healthcare provider will tell you if you need to stop taking any of your usual medicines on the day of the test.
+Ask your provider whether you should avoid eating or drinking anything for several hours before the test.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.